 I think what these lists are missing, however, is a greater sense of how Cockroach Labs views its relationship to the humans we interact with: our employees, our customers, and the world at large.
 One of the many ways this is manifested is in our company's corporate giving initiatives.
 Here are some of the charitable giving practices we've instituted, and how they contribute to making Cockroach Labs a great place to work.

 This past year, we launched an unusual kind of referral bonus.
 For all priority roles, employees who refer a new hire receive a $5,000 bonus, and an additional $5,000 to donate to a charity of their choice.
-The program is the brainchild of senior recruiter Dave Delaney, who knew there was a way to spend hiring budget while still making a difference.
-As Dave puts it, “We’re very fortunate to be in the industry we’re in, for both employee benefits, compensation, and general quality of life.
+The program is the brainchild of Senior Manager of Recruiting, Dave Delaney, who knew there was a way to spend hiring budget while still making a difference.
+As Dave puts it, “We’re very fortunate to be in the industry we’re in, for employee benefits, compensation, and general quality of life.
 I wanted to create a program that gave not only to employees, but to the world at large.”

 Work in tech long enough, and you’ll get a closet full of t-shirts you don’t wear.
 And probably some hoodies.
 As our events manager, Jp Sisneros spends a lot of time in convention centers staffing and perusing software company booths.

-In the end, the committee was able to donate $2,000 to each charity.
-What I like about this practice is that the end of year charitable giving isn’t the reason we give peer acks: the primary benefit is acknowledging one another.
-The charitable giving becomes an added benefit on top of an existing practice and an opportunity to “Pay it Forward”
+The committee also gave to the Cockroach Labs Black History Month fundraiser, which benefited organizations such as dev/color, Thurgood Marshall College Fund, Center for Black Equity, and the Loveland Foundation.
+What we like about this practice is that the end of year charitable giving isn’t the reason we give peer acks: the primary benefit is acknowledging one another.
+The charitable giving becomes an added benefit on top of an existing practice and an opportunity to “Pay it Forward.”

 The underlying commonality in these three programs is a belief that people are motivated to give; they’re motivated by giving to charity as much (or even more!) than they are by free swag.
 Over the past year, it’s a bet that’s paid off, both with our team and with the causes we care about.